Daniel Wilson (bishop)

-Life
+Early life

+Born in Spitalfields, London, he was the son of the silk manufacturer Stephen Wilson and his wife Ann Collett West.
+He was apprenticed to his uncle William Wilson in 1791.

+Wilson was persuaded by John Eyre and John Newton to become a minister.
+They were associates of his maternal grandfather Daniel West, as were Thomas Wilson his first cousin and his father Thomas, Samuel Brewer, Thomas Haweis, and George Whitefield.
+He matriculated at St Edmund Hall, Oxford in 1798, and graduated B.A. in 1802, M.A. in 1804.
+He was ordained in 1801 and became curate to Richard Cecil at Chobham and Bisley.

+Evangelical priest

-Born in Spitalfields, London, Wilson was educated at St Edmund Hall, Oxford (BA, 1802; MA, 1804; DD, 1832); was ordained and became curate of Richard Cecil at, Chobham and Bisley in Surrey, where he developed into a strong Evangelical preacher; was tutor or vice-principal of St Edmund Hall, Oxford, and minister of Worton, Oxfordshire, 1807 to 1812; assistant curate at St John's Chapel, Bedford Row, Bloomsbury, 1808 to 1812 (where Richard Cecil had earlier been incumbent); sole minister there, 1812 to 1824; and vicar of St Mary's Church, Islington, 1824 to 1832, when he was consecrated Bishop of Calcutta and first Metropolitan of India and Ceylon.
+Wilson developed into a strong preacher, associated with the Clapham Sect of evangelical Anglicans.
+He was tutor or vice-principal of St Edmund Hall, and minister of Worton, Oxfordshire, 1807 to 1812; assistant curate at St John's Chapel, Bedford Row, Bloomsbury, 1808 to 1812 (where Richard Cecil had earlier been incumbent); sole minister there, 1812 to 1824; and vicar of St Mary's Church, Islington, 1824 to 1832.

+Wilson founded the Islington Clerical Conference in 1827 in his library.
+In 1831, Wilson was one of the founders of the Lord's Day Observance Society.

+In India

+In 1832 Wilson was awarded a D.D. by diploma by the University of Oxford.
+That year he was consecrated Bishop of Calcutta and first Metropolitan of India and Ceylon.
 He founded an English church at Rangoon, Ceylon, in 1855 and St Paul's Cathedral, Calcutta (consecrated 1847).
 He was an indefatigable worker and as bishop was noted for fidelity and firmness.
 He also founded Dhaka College on 18 July 1841.
 It was completed in 1846 with the aid of the Bishop of Calcutta.

-Wilson founded the Islington Clerical Conference in 1827 in his library.
-In 1831, Wilson was one of the founders of the Lord's Day Observance Society.
-He was associated with the Clapham Sect of evangelical Anglicans, the best known of whom is William Wilberforce.

 In 1835, Wilson was noted for calling India's caste system "a cancer".

-He died in Calcutta in 1858 and is buried in St. Paul's Cathedral, Kolkata.
+Wilson died in Calcutta in 1858 and is buried in St. Paul's Cathedral, Kolkata.